grafana/grafana/docs/sources/panels/queries.md

 - **Time shift -** The time shift function is another way to override the time range for individual panels.
 It only works with relative time ranges and allows you to adjust the time range.

-  For example, you can shift the time range for the panel to be two hours earlier than the dashboard time picker.
+  For example, you could shift the time range for the panel to be two hours earlier than the dashboard time picker.
 For more information, refer to [Time range controls]({{< relref "../dashboards/time-range-controls.md" >}}).

 - **Cache timeout -** (This field is only visible if available in your data source.)
 If your time series store has a query cache, then this option can override the default cache timeout.
 Specified as a numeric value in seconds.